(Originally published in March 2019. Updated in 2020).

-There’s an increasing amount of conversations about Women and Leadership, and I love it!
-I believe that the next generation, including my own daughter, will have more opportunities to share their voice, without judgments, and pursue leadership roles that have been traditionally filled by men.
-Earlier in 2019, I was interviewed by Schindler Elevator Corporation, and spoke a lot about pursuing one’s passion.
+There’s an increasing amount of conversations about diversity and inclusion, and I love it!
+It’s actually possible that the next generation, including my own daughter, will have exponentially more opportunities to share their voice without judgments and have leadership positions across all industries.

 CX is not a fad.
 It’s here to stay and reputable companies are seeking expertise.
 Voxpro interviewed five women leaders who talk about the need for females in high-level customer-focused roles.
 I couldn’t agree more, and recommend reading the informative articles: “Why We Need More Women Leaders in CX.”

-2. TO INSPIRE WOMEN TO PURSUE THEIR PASSIONS no matter what!
+2. TO INSPIRE More thought diversity & for people TO PURSUE THEIR PASSIONS NO MATTER WHAT!

 I’ve learned a lot over the past 20 years working in large and small companies.
 I know first hand the challenges in pursuing a career while balancing parenthood.
 I am elated that more companies are committed to creating a culture where women matter and employee diversity is valued.
 I’m also grateful for many men who have supported women and have made a big difference in my life. ￼(I wish that I could clone you.)
 Below is a recap from my interview in honor of International Women’s History Month.
 I hope it serves as inspiration for all my readers.